 Traditionally, supporters had their affiliation decided by location or familial ties.
 But as England’s top division has become a truly global business, soccer fans have had to find other ways to choose a team to follow.

 So, if you’re keen to nail your colours to a particular Premier League mast but aren’t sure which club to plump for, the following guide should help you make a decision.
 Pick carefully, though – there’s no going back from here…

-Liverpool is the reigning European champion, having beaten Tottenham in last season’s Champions League final.
-They are also on the verge of winning the Premier League title for the first time since 1990.
-That would move them on to 20 championships – just one shy of Manchester United in the all-time standings.
+Liverpool is the reigning English champion, having won its 20th championship last season – meaning it is just one shy of Manchester United in the all-time standings.
 Their manager, Jurgen Klopp, is one of the best in the world and is currently under contract until 2024.